 Hello!
-I'm the founder, CEO, and Editorial Director of Business Insider and Insider Inc. Thanks for following me!
+I'm the founder, CEO, and Editorial Director of Business Insider and Insider Inc., as well as a columnist and bloviator.
+Thanks for following me!

 Last synced from

 A maximum of 50% of the workforce could be back in the office this summer, but another wave could hit this fall, Morgan Stanley says

 People who have recovered from the coronavirus, and the young and healthy, are expected to be the first to return to work, Morgan Stanley estimated.

 Fauci: 'I don't understand' why all states are not under stay-at-home orders

 As of Friday, 39 states and Washington, D.C., were under stay-at-home orders while 11 states have not issued statewide stay-at-home orders.

 How Fast the Coronavirus Outbreak Is Growing in Hundreds of U.S. Communities